 Bettina then joined the NHS at the Royal Devon and Exeter NHS Foundation Trust where she was Deputy Chief Pharmacist and Medication Safety Officer, working with colleagues inside and outside the hospital to improve medication safety.

-Stuart focuses on developing commercial and third sector partnerships to support innovation in the health and care system.
-In previous roles, Stuart built partnerships between university research groups and the commercial sector, led the development of mobile phones for the world's leading mobile phone manufacturer, and was a research scientist for golf’s governing body.
+Stuart currently works for the South West Academic Health Science Network SW AHSN supporting the delivery of all of its work, from spreading improvement and innovation into the NHS, to brokering relationships between innovators and South West NHS organisations.
+In previous roles Stuart built partnerships between university research groups and the commercial sector, led the development of mobile phones for the world’s leading mobile phone manufacturer, and was a research scientist for golf’s governing body.
 Stuart has a PhD from the University of Birmingham and is an ISO9001 Lead Auditor.

 Rich joined the team as Director of Finance in August 2018.
 Previously, Rich was a Finance Director at Plymouth Marjon University and worked in College and Research Finance at the University of Exeter.
 Prior to joining Higher Education, Rich qualified with the Association of Chartered Certified Accountants whilst in practice, predominantly providing financial advice and support to the agricultural community in the Westcountry.
 Outside the office, Rich and his family run a smallholding – home brewing and training sheepdogs.